 Cecilia Payne-Gaposchkin

 Cecilia Payne-Gaposchkin (born Cecilia Helena Payne; – ) was a British-born American astronomer and astrophysicist.
-In her 1925 doctoral thesis she determined that stars were composed primarily of hydrogen and helium.Her groundbreaking conclusion was initially rejected by leading astrophysicists, including Henry Norris Russell, because it contradicted the science of the time, which held that no significant elemental differences distinguished the Sun and Earth.
+Her work on the cosmic makeup of the universe and the nature of variable stars was foundational to modern astrophysics.She determined that stars were composed primarily of hydrogen and helium in her 1925 doctoral thesis.
+Her groundbreaking conclusion was initially rejected by leading astrophysicists, including Henry Norris Russell, because it contradicted the science of the time, which held that no significant elemental differences distinguished the Sun and Earth.
 Independent observations eventually proved that she was correct.

 Showing 1 - 1